Bisphosphonates

 Are there risks beyond ten years?

 Bone biopsies from patients at ten years show very low bone formation rates.
 In the FLEX study the mineralizing surface was 1.4 +/- 1.6% in 9 samples.
 All had some double labels, but they were very short.
-Another study in women treated with bisphosphonates longer than 4 years found 33% of patients had no double labels (Chapurlat, ASBMR 2006).
+Another study in women treated with bisphosphonates longer than 4 years found 33% of patients had no double labels ( Chapurlat RD).
 No increase in micro-cracks were seen in these women, however.
-In dogs, micro-cracks are seen even when doses are similar to those in humans.
+In dogs, micro-cracks are seen even when doses are similar to those in humans, and another study of women on long-term bisphosphoantes did see evidence of increased cracks (Dobnig.)
 At high doses there are negative effects on the toughness of the bone, but at lower doses there are not measureable biomechanical defects.
 (Allen MR).
-Also, the micro-cracks in beagles to not continue to accumulate after the first year (Allen, ASBMR 06).
+Also, the micro-cracks in beagles do not continue to accumulate after the first year (Allen, ASBMR 06).

 So far, there is no convincing direct evidence that bisphosphonates cause bone problems after ten years in humans (Liberman UA).
 Several recent reports, however, suggest that subtrochanteric fractures appear to be related to oversuppression of bone formation associated with bisphosphonates.
 These are unusual fractures.
 Click on the image for more details.